-YOU may take two chickens or rabbits, skin them and cut them into little pieces.
-Lay them into warm water to draw out all the blood, and then lay them in a clean cloth to dry; put them into a stew-pan with milk and water, stew them till they are tender, and then take a clean pan, put in half a pint of cream, and a quarter of a pound of butter; slir it together till the butter is melted, but you must be sure to keep it stirring all the time or it will be greasy, and then with a fork take the chickens or rabbits out of the stew-pan and put into the saucepan to the butter and cream.
-Have ready a little mace dried and beat fine, a very little nutmeg, a few mushrooms, shake all together for a minute or two, and dish it up.
-If you have no mushrooms a spoonful of the pickle does full as well, and gives it a pretty tartness.
-This is a very pretty sauce for a breast of yeal roasted.
+You may take two chickens or rabbits, skin them and cut them into little pieces.
+Lay them into warm water to draw out all the blood, and then lay them in a clean cloth to dry: put them into a stew-pan with milk and water, stew them till they are tender, and then take a clean pan, put in half a pint of cream, and a quarter of a pound of butter; stir it together till the butter is melted, but you must be sure to keep it stirring all the time or it will be greasy, and then with a fork take the chickens or rabbits out of the stew-pan and put them into the sauce-pan to butter and cream.
+Have ready a little mace dried and beat sine, a very little nutmeg, a few mushrooms, shake all together for a minute or two, and dish it up.
+If you have no mushrooms, a spoonful of the pickle does full as well, and gives it a pretty tartness.
+This is a very pretty sauce for a breast of veal roussed.

-To fricasey chickens, rabbits, lamb, veal, &c.
+To fricasey Chickens, Rabbits, Lamb, Veal, &c.
+Do them the same way.